swat-ds/reactor-rooom/_projects/christmas-for-the-bad-guys.md

 description: "This project describes how Activision's Call of Duty 4: Modern Warfare Remastered displays the Chernobyl meltdown through fictional villainy.
 By using screenshots and dialogues from the video game, MWR creates an alternative story that exists post-Chernobyl, one that doesn't honor the lives lost in Pripyat.
 Additionally, the virtual setting houses tropes that depict Russian culture as 'evil'."
 contributors:
     - name: Gabby Cepeda
-      bio: "Gabby Cepeda is a current sophomore at Swarthmore College.
-They are a prospective Sociology & Anthropology major and Educational Studies minor.  "
+      bio: "'22 is a prospective Sociology & Anthropology major and Educational Studies minor."
 embed:
     type: arcgis
     id: 1vevGa